ducbaovn/test-pycogroup/README.md

 # test-pycogroup
-This is a module with 2 function rotateImage and hotelReservation to solve 2 problem:
+This is a module with 2 function rotateImage and hotelReservation to solve 2 problems:
 #### 1. Rotate Image:
 A feature to rotate the photo on user request.
 For simplicity, let’s assume the photo to be 2D square grid n * n (rows * columns) and each pixel can store 8 bits values (ranging between 0 to 255)